esoreq/Day_one/_episodes/end_of_course.md

 # What is expected from the assessment?

-- You have two weeks to complete the Opt-out assessment.
+- You have two weeks to complete the assessment.

 - The PDF report should be submitted with the notebook used to generate it that can be reproduced all the steps you took.